onchainstudios/onchainstudios-unity-extensions/README.md

 ## Documentation

-For detailed documentation on each package, its functionalities, and examples are provided in the package's respective README.
+Detailed documentation on each package, its functionalities, and examples are provided in the package's respective README.

 ## Contributing